smartzan63/gemini-code-flow/README.md

 Gemini Code Flow brings the powerful SPARC methodology and multi-agent orchestration capabilities to Google's Gemini CLI platform.
 This tool enables developers to leverage multiple AI agents working in parallel to write, test, and optimize code systematically.

+Each agent is run as a separate **Gemini CLI** process inside its own `tmux` session, allowing the orchestrator to manage a swarm of workers concurrently.

 ## ✨ Features

 - **Multi-Agent Orchestration**: Run up to 10 Gemini agents in parallel